Covid killed her husband. Now it’s taking the only home her kids have ever known.

 About this story

 Edited by Lynda Robinson.
 Photos and photo editing by Tristen Rouse.
 Copy edited by Annabeth Carlson.
-Designed by Victoria Fogg.
+Designed by Victoria Adams Fogg.

 Read more: